Breeze/breeze.github.io/doc-js/features.md

 **Library and Tooling support**

-+ Out-of-box support for Knockout, AngularJS, and Backbone.
++ Out-of-box support for Angular, React, View, AngularJS and many others.
 + TypeScript support for compile-time type checking, classes, interfaces, and inheritance.
-+ IntelliSense support for Visual Studio 2012.
++ IntelliSense support for Visual Studio/Visual Studio Code.
-+ RequireJS-enabled for modular applications.
 + Open API that allows additional front or back-ends to be plugged in.

 **Supported by IdeaBlade**

 + Developed and supported by IdeaBlade, since 2001 a leader in rich client application libraries.
 + Extensive API documentation with examples and links to source code.
-+ Quality control through QUnit automated tests.
++ Quality control through automated tests.
 + Paid support options, training, and consulting services to ensure that you succeed.